USA TODAY logo

 A summary of the key points of this story verified across multiple sources.

-• The National Weather Service issued coastal flood warnings and wind advisories for New York City and surrounding areas, expecting heavy rain and strong winds.
+• The National Weather Service issued coastal flood warnings and wind advisories for New York City and surrounding areas, anticipating significant impact from the storm's intensity.

-• Utilities have deployed over 1,600 additional workers to the area to prepare for and respond to potential power outages and other storm-related issues.
+• Utilities deployed over 1,600 additional workers across the affected regions to prepare for and respond to potential power outages and other storm-related issues, ensuring readiness.

 Written by AI using shared reports from